tjjh89017/eserv/README.md

 Licensing
 ---------
-  MIT License.  lease check the file LICENSE for details.
+  MIT License.
+Please check the file LICENSE for details.
-  The demo CGI programs utilizes jQuery, which is copyrighted by jQuery Foundation and other contributors.
+  The demo CGI programs utilize jQuery, which is copyrighted by jQuery Foundation and other contributors.
 Both eserv and jQuery are released under MIT License.